Eva Green: Early life

 Green was raised in France and attended the American University of Paris, an English-speaking institution.
 She developed an interest in Egyptology when she visited the Louvre at age seven.
-Green has shared at least explanations for why she decided to become an actress.
 At age 14, after seeing Isabelle Adjani in The Story of Adele H., Green decided to become an actress.
 She has also stated that watching Jack Nicholson's performance in the 1980 movie The Shining laid the groundwork for her future profession.
 Her mother initially feared that an acting career would be too much for her sensitive daughter, but later came to support her ambitions.
 Green continued her studies at Cours Eva Saint Paul in Paris and took an acting course at the Webber Douglas Academy of Dramatic Art in London.
 After that, Green returned to Paris, where she performed in several plays.
 Green stated that when she was in drama school, she "always picked the really evil roles" because "it's a great way to deal with your everyday emotions".

 Career

-2001–2005
+2001–2005: Career beginnings and early breakthrough

-Green appeared on stage in Jalousie en Trois Fax (2001) for which she was nominated for a Molière Award.
+In 2001, Green began her professional acting debut on stage in Esther Villar's Jalousie en trois fax, directed by Didier Long at the Théâtre de Paris, for which she was nominated for a Molière Award.
 She also appeared in Turcaret (2002).

-In 2002, Green had her film debut, when director Bernardo Bertolucci cast her for the role of Isabelle in The Dreamers (2003), which involved her in extensive full frontal nude scenes and rear nude scenes as well as graphic sex scenes.
+In 2003, Green made her film debut and breakthrough in Bernardo Bertolucci's controversial erotic drama film The Dreamers (2003), which involved her in extensive full frontal nude scenes, as well as graphic sex scenes.
 Green told The Guardian that her agent and her parents begged her not to take the role, concerned that the film would cause her career to "have the same destiny as Maria Schneider", because of Schneider's traumatic experience during the filming of Bertolucci's Last Tango in Paris.
 Green said that with Bertolucci's guidance she felt comfortable during the filming of the nude and sex scenes but was embarrassed when her family saw the film.
-Her performance was well-received, and some compared her to Liv Tyler.
 Green expressed surprise when a minute was cut from the film for the American market, stating, "[T]here is so much violence, both on the streets and on the screen.
 They think nothing of it.
 Yet I think they are frightened by sex."
+Her performance was highly praised, with critics describing her role as sensual and daring; David Rooney of Variety commented, "Eva Green delivers a striking debut, bringing a mix of fragility and sensuality to Isabelle.
+She is the film's revelation, and her presence elevates the material."
+Roger Ebert of the Chicago Sun-Times also highlighted Green as "a discovery.
+She has a gift for combining innocence with eroticism, and she makes Isabelle both vulnerable and dangerous."
+Some compared her to Liv Tyler.

 Her next film was Arsène Lupin (2004), in which she portrayed Lupin's love interest.
 She enjoyed the light-hearted role, although she has stated that she generally prefers more complex characters.